+Remote online notarization, or RON for short, exploded in popularity during the beginning of the pandemic.
 RON enables real estate closings to happen completely electronically with a remote notary.
-This eliminates the need for any in-person interaction or physical documents.
+This eliminates the need for in-person interaction or physical documents.
 As you might imagine, these two benefits make RON especially enticing during COVID-19 when consumers and businesses aim to reduce physical document handling and in-person interactions.

 What is remote online notarization (RON)?

 RON, or remote online notarization, occurs when documents are signed and notarized in an electronic form.
-The signer uses an electronic signature and appears before the remote notary using online audio-visual technology.
+RON is a form of eClosing where the signer uses an electronic signature and appears before the remote notary using online audio-visual technology.

 While the basic components of a RON transaction are simple, (electronic signatures/notarizations and audio-visual technology) there are several additional requirements that generally must be met for a RON transaction to be recognized and accepted by the states, county recording offices, lenders, and underwriters that permit it.